alexandreiabattles/content-ops-starter/content/pages/home.md

         title: ALEXANDREIA
         subtitle: IS.....
         text: >
-          **PARTIES!** There are too many parties and activities!
+          **ACTION** There are too many parties and activities!
 We have too many casual, fun parties, costume contests, KLEO CLUB being in Alexandreia means knowing how to have fun.
         image:
           type: ImageBlock
           url: /images/43c27a35c7e92de3b405d626bc385a31.jpg